Get Your Contract Dispute Case Packet — Force Payment Without Court

 - Impartiality and lack of conflicts of interest

-- Familiarity with community dynamics of Callands
+- Familiarity at a local employer of Callands

 - Availability to conduct proceedings efficiently